chiyodad/cbeams.github.io/_posts/2014-08-18-protection.md

 > 7. Protection from government-sponsored inflation
 > 8. Protection from confiscation

-Contrast these benefits against many of the risks listed in the CFPB's report (which I am paraphrasing here):
+Contrast these benefits against the risks listed in the CFPB's report (which I am paraphrasing here):

 1. Virtual currency prices can be very volatile
 2. Virtual currency transactions can leak private information